tefkah/emacs-docs-converter/pages/Choosing-Window.md

     The argument `action` can also have a non-`nil`, non-list value.
 This has the special meaning that the buffer should be displayed in a window other than the selected one, even if the selected window is already displaying it.
 If called interactively with a prefix argument, `action` is `t`.
 Lisp programs should always supply a list value.

     The optional argument `frame`, if non-`nil`, specifies which frames to check when deciding whether the buffer is already displayed.
-It is equivalent to adding an element `(reusable-frames . frame)`<!-- /@w --> to the action alist of `action` (see [Buffer Display Action Alists](Buffer-Display-Action-Alists.html)).
+It is equivalent to adding an element `(reusable-frames . frame)` to the action alist of `action` (see [Buffer Display Action Alists](Buffer-Display-Action-Alists.html)).
 The `frame` argument is provided for compatibility reasons, Lisp programs should not use it.

 <!---->

 *   Variable: **display-buffer-overriding-action**

     The value of this variable should be a display action, which is treated with the highest priority by `display-buffer`.
-The default value is an empty display action, i.e., `(nil . nil)`<!-- /@w -->.
+The default value is an empty display action, i.e., `(nil . nil)`.

 <!---->